Need ideas? A balanced foundation can help you establish steady progress.

 A poor circadian rhythm sabotages every single bodily function.

-If you’re going to bed and waking up late, you’re making your progress not more difficult, but much, much more difficult.
+If going to bed and waking up late, progress often becomes more difficult, or even much, much more difficult.

 What’s an optimal bedtime?